brandonlopes/brandonlopes.github.io/_posts/notes/2020-07-10-Atomic Habits.md

 ---

 - Habits are learned solutions to problems
-  - Your shitty Netflix/Gaming habit is the learned solution to your problem of stress or boredom, find a new one
+  - Your Netflix/Gaming habit is the learned solution to your problem of stress or boredom, find a new one
 - Just get your reps in.
 Repetition is how patterns are formed
 - Active practice > passive learning
 - Best way to practice is to make it easy and eventually automatic